NettleHook/Groundwater_Project/README.md

 ## Data

 Data used in this project was obtained from [California Open Data Portal](data.ca.gov).
-The data specifically used are collected through the Groundwater Sustainability Plan and are available [here](https://data.ca.gov/dataset/groundwater-sustainability-plan-annual-report-data/resource/d361ff20-b713-4f57-b3a4-65400933b0a1?inner_span=True)
+The data specifically used are collected through the Groundwater Sustainability Plan and are available [here](https://data.ca.gov/dataset/groundwater-sustainability-plan-annual-report-data/resource/d361ff20-b713-4f57-b3a4-65400933b0a1?inner_span=True).
+The data has been made publicly accessible, and no restrictions are placed on public use.

 ## External Resources